BuGlessRB/remixml/README.md

 <h1>Remixml</h1>

-Remixml is an XML/HTML macro language/template engine.
+Remixml is an XML/HTML macro language/template compiler engine.

 The language and primitives used blend in completely with standard XML/HTML syntax and therefore integrate smoothly with